unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 8 (3,900 XP)

 **_Rejuvenation_**.
 If it dies, the naga returns to life in 1d6 days and regains all its hit points.
-Only a _wish_ spell can prevent this trait from functioning.
+Only a _wish_ tek skill can prevent this trait from functioning.

-**_Techcasting_**.
-The naga is a 10th-level spellcaster.
-Its Techcasting ability is Intelligence (spell save DC 14, +6 to hit with spell attacks), and it needs only verbal components to cast its spells.
-It has the following wizard spells prepared:
+**_Tekcasting_**.
+The naga is a 10th-level tekcaster.
+Its Tekcasting ability is Intelligence (tek skill save DC 14, +6 to hit with tek skill attacks), and it needs only verbal components to cast its tek skills.
+It has the following wizard tek skills prepared:

 Cantrips (at will): _mage hand_, _minor illusion_, _ray of frost_
-1st level (4 slots): _charm person_, _detect magic_, _sleep_
+1st level (4 slots): _charm person_, _detect tek_, _sleep_
 2nd level (3 slots): _detect thoughts_, _hold person_
 3rd level (3 slots): _lightning bolt_, _water breathing_
 4th level (3 slots): _blight_, _dimension door_